PHYSIOL 2520 - Physiology IIB: Systems & Homeostasis

-Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Revision quiz Formative 0 1, 2 In-class exam 1 Summative (individual) 15 1, 2 Revision quiz Formative 0 1, 2 In-class exam 2 Summative (individual) 15 1, 2 Integrative Physiology Exam Summative (individual) 25 1, 2 Online practorial quizzes Summative (individual) 6 3 Pre-practical quiz Summative (individual) 4 1-3 Practical worksheets Summative
+Assessment Task Assessment Type Weighting Learning Outcome(s) being addressed Revision quizzes Formative 0% 1, 2 In-class exam 1 Summative (individual) 15% 1, 2 In-class exam 2 Summative (individual) 15% 1, 2 Integrative Physiology Exam Summative (individual) 25% 1, 2 Online practorial quizzes Summative (individual) 6% 3 Pre-practical quiz Summative (individual) 4% 1-3 Practical worksheets Summative

 Assessment Related RequirementsStudents should be aware that they are required to attend both in-class exams (In-class exam 1 and In-class exam 2).
 Failure to attend these exams will result in forfeiting the marks assigned to these assessment activities.
 The course timetable available on MyUni will clearly indicate the dates and times these examinations will take place.
 If attendance at an in-class exam is missed due to severe medical or compassionate circumstances, students will be required to apply for a replacement assessment using the appropriate university application form, with the relevant sections completed by a health professional.
 It should be noted that, in line with University regulations, students will not be granted a replacement exam if they have already attended the original examination session.